+Extended office hours (evenings and/or weekends)

+Other.

+Describe:

-b) How are families allowed to submit documentation for redetermination?
+b) How are families allowed to submit documentation, described in 3.1.9, for

+redetermination?
 Check all that apply.

-⊠Mail

-⊠Email
+✓ Postal Mail

+▼ Email

-□ Online forms
+☐ Online forms

-⊠Fax

-⊠In-person
+▼ FAX

+✓ In-person submission

-☐ Extended submission hours
+Extended submission hours

+Other.

-Other, Describe:
+Describe: